 Asker, 10 March 2020

-Basingstoke Sewage Treatment Works has been awarded Wastewater project of the year at WEX Global 2020, Valencia, Spain.
+Basingstoke Sewage Treatment Works has been awarded the Wastewater project of the year prize at WEX Global 2020, Valencia, Spain.
 This award recognises Basingstoke’s outstanding efforts in reducing its environmental footprint.
 The nominations were evaluated by a panel of eight independent judges, experts in the water and energy sectors.

 Operational results show that up to 62 MWh of electricity is produced from the biogas every day, enough to power the entire site and export 50% of it to the community.
-Basingstoke has thus significantly reduced its carbon footprint and operating costs, making it an innovative and energy positive plant.
+Basingstoke has thus significantly reduced its carbon footprint and operating costs, making it an innovative and energy-positive plant.

 The award sets Basingstoke as an example of innovation and sustainable biosolids treatment for the industry.